In theory, weight loss should be easy: watch what you eat, work up a sweat, and reap the rewards.

 Going on a diet sounds like it’s just one simple change.
 But, in reality, following a healthy diet and weight-loss plan may include shopping for new foods, learning new recipes, changing how you spend your time after work, potentially getting up earlier to work out, increasing your step count, fighting cravings for junk food , drinking more water, and so much more.

-That’s a lot to take on at once and can leave you feeling overwhelmed.
+That’s a lot to take on at once and it can leave you feeling overwhelmed.

 That’s why a habit-based approach can help, especially for those who have a history of going on and off diets.
 A review from experts at the University College London’s Health Behaviour Research Centre shows that habit formation is vital to making sustainable, long-lasting changes.